cloudera-labs/hms-mirror/README.md

   sqlPartitionLimit: 500
 ```

-control both the `HYBRID` strategy for selecting either `EXPORT_IMPORT` or `SQL` and the `SQL` *LIMIT* for how many partitions we'll attempt.
-When the `SQL` limit is exceeded you will need to use `SCHEMA_ONLY` to migrate the schema followed by `distcp` to move the data.
+Control both the `HYBRID` strategy for selecting either `EXPORT_IMPORT` or `SQL` and the `SQL` *LIMIT* for how many partitions we'll attempt.
+When the `SQL` limit is exceeded, you will need to use `SCHEMA_ONLY` to migrate the schema followed by `distcp` to move the data.

-For ACID/transactional tables the setting in:
+For ACID/transactional tables, the setting in:

 ```yaml
 migrateACID:
   partitionLimit: 500
 ```

-effectively draws the same limit as above.
+Effectively draws the same limit as above.

 Why do we have these limits?
-Mass migration of datasets via SQL and EXPORT_IMPORT with a LOT of partitions is very expensive and NOT very efficient.
+Mass migration of datasets via SQL and EXPORT_IMPORT with many partitions is costly and NOT very efficient.
 It's best that when these limits are reached that you separate the METADATA and DATA migration to DDL and distcp.

 ### Permissions

-We use a cross cluster technique to back metadata in the RIGHT cluster with datasets in the LEFT cluster for data strategies: LINKED, HYBRID, EXPORT_IMPORT, SQL, and SCHEMA_ONLY (with `-ams` AVRO Migrate Schema).
+We use a cross-cluster technique to back metadata in the RIGHT cluster with datasets in the LEFT cluster for data strategies: LINKED, HYBRID, EXPORT_IMPORT, SQL, and SCHEMA_ONLY (with `-ams` AVRO Migrate Schema).

 See [Linking Clusters Storage Layers](#linking-clusters-storage-layers) for details on configuring this state.